Your Questions Answered by an Orlando Probate Lawyer

 in cases where one wishes to transfer assets from the deceased's name

-estate has the discretion to choose how affairs will be handled.
-This
+has the discretion to choose how affairs will be handled.
+This is done

 What purpose does a will serve?

-will be the beneficiaries and how assets may be distributed.
+law will take precedence over who will be the beneficiaries and how assets

 Where are probate papers filed?